How to Stay Stress Free While Wedding Planning

 Planning a wedding can be, in a word, stressful.
 As experts in the field who adore our brides, we want you to have the very best time with the whole adventure, from saying yes to the ring to saying yes at the alter!
-To get you started, we’ve compiled our top tips for a stress-free wedding planning experience.
+To get you started, we’ve compiled our top tips for a stress-free wedding planning experience for Stress Awareness Month.
 From money and timeline management to making time for self-care and creativity, here are your tools to happily get to your “happy ever after.”

 First on our list of stress-free wedding tips?
-Make sure to sign up for our exclusive Maggie Sottero newsletter with the best tips and tricks for your wedding day!
+Make sure to sign up for our exclusive Maggie Sottero newsletter by clicking the button below to see the best tips and tricks for your wedding day!

 Reframe wedding planning stress as an opportunity to create productive, enjoyable experiences with your partner and loved ones.
 Facing a catering dilemma?
 Make it an excuse to try new restaurants and cuisines.
 Struggling to budget for décor?
 Go DIY and treat it like a bonding opportunity with your wedding party.
 Anxious to feel your best in your wedding dress?
 Take a break from your exercise regimen, do a 20-minute yoga session, and treat yourself to a relaxing weekend—you’ll feel so much more energized after a cortisol cleanse.